-- 'The End of the University', by Roger Scruton one year ago
+- 'The End of the University', by Roger Scruton 6 years ago

-Roger Scruton is a British philosopher and freelance writer.
-He is also a broadcaster, journalist, composer, and countryside campaigner.
-He is honorary Professor of Philosophy at the University of Buckingham.
+Sir Roger Scruton was a British philosopher and freelance writer.
+He was also a broadcaster, journalist, composer, and countryside campaigner.
+He was honorary Professor of Philosophy at the University of Buckingham.
 From 1982-2000 he edited The Salisbury Review, a journal of conservative thought.
 He founded the Conservative Philosophy Group.
-He writes a regular wine column for the New Statesman.
+He wrote a regular wine column for the New Statesman.
 His second opera 'Violet' was performed by the Guildhall School of Music, in London, Dec.
 2005.
-His most recent books are News from Somewhere – on Settling about his life as a meta-farmer, Death Devoted Heart – Sex and the Saacred in Wagner's Tristan and Isolde, and "The Soul of the World".
+Among his many books are News from Somewhere – on Settling about his life as a meta-farmer, Death Devoted Heart – Sex and the Sacred in Wagner's Tristan and Isolde, and "The Soul of the World".

-In his many published writings Mr. Scruton seeks to understand and uphold the various achievements of Western Culture, and the institutions through which it is passed on to future generations.
-In his political philosophy, he articulates and defends conservatism.
-His primary field however is aesthetics, in which he criticizes post-modernism and architectural modernism, and attempts to comprehend music.
+In his many published writings Sir Scruton sought to understand and uphold the various achievements of Western Culture, and the institutions through which it is passed on to future generations.
+In his political philosophy, he articulated and defended conservatism.
+His primary field however was aesthetics, in which he criticized post-modernism and architectural modernism, and attempted to comprehend music.